catalyst-team/classification/README.md

 [==      Recall@10: 100.0%      ==]
 ```

-The result of the work are the following files^
+The result of the work are the following files:
 ```bash
 ${LOGDIR}/knn.embeddings.bin
 ${LOGDIR}/predictions/infer.embeddings.pca.npy